 But fret not, hair loss isn't the end of the world!
-With advancement in technology, there are multiple ways to combat hair loss.
+With advancements in technology, there are multiple ways to combat hair loss.

 Aesthetic expert Dr Kelvin Chua has written an extensive DxD guide to getting a hair transplant in Singapore.
 Here’s are he most important points you should know.